rocketlabdelta/rocketlabdelta.com/_fleet/optimistic.md

 ## Backstory

-The "Optimistic" is a filament wound fiberglass rocket kit (the official name of which I have forgotten) that I built in 2004.
+The "Optimistic" is a Yellow Jacket kit from Dynacom I built in 2004.
+It is an all-filament-wound-fiberglass rocket with precise machining and close tolerances for its fiberglass, aluminum, and stainless steel parts.
+Dynacom is now long out of business[^1] and, even at that time, inventory was spotty so I consider myself lucky to have this rocket.

 I got this kit in a roundabout way.
-My dad was at a launch without me and he lost one of my rockets (a 2.6 diameter kit from Binder Design that I had modified the fin shape).
+My dad was at a launch without me and he lost one of my rockets[^2].
-He felt really bad and offered to buy me a replacement kit up to $200 (I thought this was _very_ generous but I didn't look a gift horse in the mouth.)
+He felt really bad and offered to buy me a replacement kit up to $200[^3].
 I had been wanting a Dynacom kit for a long time and this one was $199 -- a match made in heaven.
-Dynacom is now long out of business and, even at that time, inventory was spotty so I consider myself doubly lucky to have this rocket.

 I put it together with a few modifications: